Energy in Zambia: Renewable energy

 solar, wind, and geothermal spaces to meet the deficit and to plan for future energy needs.

 A 54MW solar plant opened in 2019 two years after signing the contract, at a non-indexed cost of US$0.06/kWh for 25 years.

 As the percentage of people with access to electricity remains small, the use of solar energy has become increasingly common.

+Zambia has significant potential for floating solar on its reservoirs, primarily Lake Kariba.